erikis/require-babel/README.md

 * Possibility to run code from source served by a simple web server, without a prior build.
 Reload to use new code.
 * No changes in the code required: just use modern JavaScript code, ES modules, and JSX as usual.
 * Builds for production use work as usual and are completely self-contained, i.e., no other script will be required.
-* These scripts are themselves not included in builds as they are not needed in built code.
+* These scripts are themselves not included in builds as they are not needed for built code.
 * JavaScript was made for the web browser and any browser should be able to run all code.

 ## Plugins